Identity requirements for driver's licence, learner's permit or WA photo card

 - Residence Determination ImmiCard (RDI) issued by DHA prior to 1 July 2017

-- Document for Travel to Australia.
+- Document for Travel to Australia (DFTTA) issued by the Australian Government.

 Category B documents are used to establish the link between the identity and the person.